Call for Abstracts

-The Critical Care Canada Forum is a 4-day conference focusing on the care of critically ill patients.
+The Critical Care Canada Forum is a three-day conference focusing on the care of critically ill patients.
 Internationally recognized, the Critical Care Canada Forum focuses on leading-edge science through informative and interactive sessions.
-The Scientific Abstract session at the meeting provides an opportunity for investigators, clinicians, and trainees in varied disciplines to interact and to exchange and disseminate innovative ideas and technologies.
+The Scientific Abstract session at the meeting provides an opportunity for investigators, clinicians, and trainees in varied disciplines to interact and to exchange and disseminate innovative research, knowledge, and technologies.

-We invite physicians, nurses, respiratory therapists, pharmacists, dieticians, physio- and occupational therapists and other allied health professionals to submit their science for presentation.
-Abstracts and posters will be displayed using an electronic format; therefore we also encourage you to consider using images and video in presenting your science, where appropriate.
+We invite physicians, nurses, respiratory therapists, pharmacists, dieticians, physio- and occupational therapists and other allied health professionals to submit their abstract for presentation.
+Abstracts and ePosters will be displayed using an electronic format; therefore, we also encourage you to consider using images and video in presenting your science, where appropriate.

 ABSTRACT SUBMISSION INSTRUCTIONS

-- Headings: Abstract title, Authors and Affiliations, Introduction, Objectives, Methods, Results, Conclusion;
+- Headings: Abstract title, Authors and Affiliations, Introduction/Background, Objectives, Methods, Results, Conclusion, and References;

-- Only abstracts that are complete and in accordance with headings provided will be considered for review
+- Only abstracts that are complete and in accordance with the instructions provided above will be considered for review;

 ABSTRACT SUBMISSION GUIDELINES